Tracy1112/02-Ecommerce_React/README.md

 ## 🎯 Overview

-Furno is a modern e-commerce platform designed to demonstrate proficiency in:
+Furno is a modern e-commerce platform developed as a freelance project for the Australian market.
+This production-ready application demonstrates real-world development practices and proficiency in:

 - **State Management**: Redux Toolkit for client-side state, React Query for server state
 - **Modern React Patterns**: Hooks, custom hooks, component composition